 The book Melbourne Circle: Walking, Memory and Loss, was released in late 2020.
-It is is the story of our journey, a memoir, and a meditation on personal loss.
+It is the story of our journey, a memoir, and a meditation on personal loss.
 You can buy it here, here, here or ask at your local bookshop.

 “What a gem this book is!
 Oddity, wonderment, weirdness: these splendid essays reveal a marvellous Melbourne most of us have never encountered before.
 This is a psychogeography dense with vernacular history, humane detail, and from beneath the shadow of grief, love.” – Gail Jones, author of Five Bells and The Death of Noah Glass